Lucky-Lance/Lucky-Lance.github.io/index.md

 ### Academic Performance

 At present, my average course score is **93.44**, ranking **3 / 121** in my major.
 I got good grades in some computer related courses.
-Some detailed course grades is showed in the following List.
+Some detailed course grades are showed in the following List.

 <details>
     <summary>Course Grades</summary>